Fact checking the 3rd GOP debate of the 2024 election – KION546

 From CNN’s Daniel Dale

-Candidate Vivek Ramaswamy claimed during the GOP debate on Wednesday that “Joe Biden’s son Hunter got a $5 billion bribe from Ukraine.”
+Republican candidate Vivek Ramaswamy claimed during the debate that “Joe Biden’s son Hunter got a $5 billion bribe from Ukraine.”
 He claimed that this bribe was the reason the US has sent so much aid to Ukraine, which was invaded by Russia last year.

 Facts First: The claim that any member of the Biden family received a bribe is unproven.
 An FBI informant who relayed the claim to the FBI in 2020 was merely reporting something he said he had been told by a Ukrainian businessman, the chief executive of the energy company where Hunter Biden had served on the board of directors; the informant provided no proof to the FBI, and no proof has publicly emerged in the subsequent years.
 In addition, there is no evidence that US wartime aid to Ukraine – which has been approved by bipartisan majorities in Congress – has anything to do with the president’s son.